Sustainability in the Curriculum

 Being an educational institution, we guide our students, and communities through teaching academically and professionally accredited courses at a higher education level.
 This provides the opportunity to integrate ideas, concepts and behaviours into the curriculum providing learning opportunities for students to become aware of and understand the development that needs to occur to be a sustainable member of society and the skills needed in the workplace and as a global citizen.

 We are also privileged to be able to use our campus as a ‘living lab’ for students to gain practical knowledge of sustainability.
 The Delia Derbyshire building was host to DontWasteBuildings for a tour and discussion event.
-Having achieved the RIBA West Midlands 2025 Building of the Year: University of Coventry’s College of Arts & Society, the Delia Derbyshire Building is an example of a project where two older buildings have been attached by a new modern building to form one building; presenting a case study to considered reuse of buildings versus building new.
+Having achieved the RIBA West Midlands 2025 Building of the Year: University of Coventry’s College of Arts and Society, the Delia Derbyshire Building is an example of a project where two older buildings have been attached by a new modern building to form one building; presenting a case study to considered reuse of buildings versus building new.
 Staff, architecture students (and other students) and the wider community were able to participate in the event to learn about the benefits and pitfalls of such refurbishments.

 Our decarbonisation work is also paving the way for students on the Renewable Energy Management MSc course to apply learning to a real-life case study, using our decarbonisation works as a living lab example, see the case study for information.